Concert FAQ

 May children attend?

-For the respect and consideration of all Omaha Symphony patrons, children under age 5 are admitted only to our Family Series concerts, the Physicians Mutual Omaha Symphony Christmas Celebration, and select Education concerts.
+For the respect and consideration of all Omaha Symphony patrons, children under age 5 are admitted only to our Family Series concerts, Movies Series concerts, the Physicians Mutual Omaha Symphony Christmas Celebration, and select Education concerts.
 All patrons attending an Omaha Symphony concert must have a ticket.

 When do I applaud?